Argentine exec in FIFA case pleads not guilty to U.S. charges

 U.S. Magistrate Judge Vera Scanlon set Burzaco’s bond at $20 million and authorized his release subject to travel restrictions and electronic monitoring.
 A private security service approved by U.S. authorities is to provide additional around-the-clock monitoring.

-Lawyers for Burzaco in the United States declined to comment while his Argentine attorney did not reply to emailed requests for comment.

-Prosecutors said that Burzaco conspired with other marketing executives to funnel $110 million in bribes to soccer officials to obtain the exclusive rights for the 2015, 2019, and 2023 editions of the Copa America and a tournament celebrating the contest’s 100th anniversary called the Copa America Centenario.
+Prosecutors said that Burzaco conspired with other marketing executives to funnel $110 million in bribes to soccer officials to obtain the exclusive rights to a tournament celebrating the 100th anniversary of the Copa America set for June 2016.

-The bribes were allegedly doled out to soccer officials from the regional soccer federations CONMEBOL and CONCACAF, which group countries in the Western Hemisphere.

 Prosecutors said a company formed by Burzaco and three co-conspirators agreed to make the payments over the life of the contract.
 At least $40 million has been paid, the indictment in May said.